lk77/vuesax/docs/components/dropDown.md

 :::tip
   For better functionality in the user's aspect when doing some interaction with the custom dropdown you can add that it is only activated and deactivated by a click event with the property `vs-trigger-click`

+  Since vuesax3@^4.2.2 you can pass `mouseleave` to `vs-trigger-click` if you want to open the dropdown with a click but still close it when the mouse leave the menu.
 :::